anubhavpgit/anubhavpgit.github.io/content/current.md

 Two months later, in December, we look back at the memories we've made, surprised at how quickly another year has gone by.
 I still sometimes do not fully understand as to how have I managed to get by, through this year.

 It's hard not being at home.
 New York is lovely, feels just like home, but it's not.
+To you, alone, in a different place, not being able to come home in Diwali, I wish it gets better.
+Happy Diwali, everyone!

 ###### October